hammerheim-game/hammerheim-rules/7-equipment.md

 Swords are much more effective weapons than crude clubs and axes, though learning to use a sword is a long and difficult process.
-It takes years to truly master this weapon – most warriors in Mordheim die long before they get this far!
+It takes years to truly master this weapon – most warriors in Hammerheim die long before they get this far!

 __Range:__ Close Combat